junxit/us-congress-bills-112/metadata.md

 - 2012-04-16 — Placed on the Union Calendar, Calendar No. 310.
 - 2012-04-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-443.
 - 2012-04-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 112-443.
+- 2012-05-30 — Considered under suspension of the rules. (consideration: CR H3230-3234)
+- 2012-05-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3310.
+- 2012-05-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-05-30 — Mr. Scalise moved to suspend the rules and pass the bill, as amended.
+- 2012-05-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3230-3231)
+- 2012-05-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3230-3231)